FEUP-ESOF-2020-21/open-cx-t2g3-them-d/README.md

 ![](./images/logicalArchitecture.PNG)

-SmartCon's app high-level logical structure follows the Model-View-Controller Architectural Pattern (*MVC*).
-We chose this pattern as we find it the most appropriate and simple structure for this type of projects.
+SmartCon's app's high-level logical structure follows the Model-View-Controller Architectural Pattern (*MVC*).
+We chose this pattern as we find it the most appropriate and simple structure for this type of project.
+Since we are a group of four elements we found that using this model we can work simultaneously on the model, controller, and views.
+Also, because of the separation of responsibilities, we found it easier to change and upgrade our app in every increment.
+Additionally, using *MVC* one model can have multiple views, which, since this is an app with quite some features, came in handy.

-As shown on the diagram, the **Model** contains all the information related to each domain: User, Conference and Session.
-Every update on this domains is triggered by the Controller that also connects with the View.
-The **Controller** consists of interfaces that query the database and generate functionalities according to que users inputs, as well as authentication functions.
+As shown in the diagram, the **Model** contains all the information related to each domain: User, Conference, and Session.
+Every update on these domains is triggered by the Controller that also connects with the View.
+The **Controller** consists of interfaces that query the database and generate functionalities according to the users' inputs, as well as authentication functions.
+This enables the possibility of having  logic and backend parts separate.
 Finally, the **View** represents the concrete display of each app state.

 ### Physical architecture